-In FY 2009-10, the City established a Section 115 Trust to help fund its retiree health obligations, also known as other post-employment benefits (OPEB).
-Compared to a payas-you-go plan, the OPEB Trust allows the City to:
+In FY 2009-10, the City established a Section 115 Trust to help fund its retiree health obligations, also known as OPEB.
+Compared to a pay-as-you-go plan, the OPEB Trust allows the City to:

 - Grow assets to pay future OPEB benefits.

 - Earn higher returns than the General Fund.

 - Reduce its total cost for providing post-employment benefits.

 - Reduce its Net OPEB Liability.